 11. The Penis' Boomerang Shape

-If you look at an MRI image of a penis, you would notice that the penis bears a boomerang shape.
+If you look at an MRI image of a penis, you will notice that the penis bears a boomerang shape.

-This is because similar to a big oak tree that you don’t entirely see above ground, the penis root that is tucked inside the pelvis and connected to the pelvic bone is not within sight.
+This is because, similar to a giant oak tree that you don't entirely see above ground, the penis root that is tucked inside the pelvis and connected to the pelvic bone is not within sight.